-Back in 1933 I was connected for about five weeks with Ben Marden's Riviera, a big night-spot across the Now I want to tell you a few Hudson from New York.
+Back in 1933 I was connected for about five weeks with Ben Marden's Riviera, a big night-spot across the Hudson from New York.
 The top which blocked out name singers and restricted us to new talent.
 In that five weeks we showed the following singers: Frances Langford, Martha Raye, Frances Hunt, Jean Sargent, Gertrude Niesen.
 These girls were then getting their starts.
-Our casterrecognized their brand of entertainment, and his picks were later verimotion in the singing business.
-You fied by four-figure salaries.
-Five hits in five shots is far enough from There was once a gentleman on any hint of coincidence to prove that talent and skill has a great deal to do with success.
+Our caster recognized their brand of entertainment, and his picks were later verified by four-figure salaries.
+Five hits in five shots is far enough from any hint of coincidence to prove that talent and skill has a great deal to do with success.

-Don't try to make all your money
+■ Don't try to make all your money